zp33dy/immich/docs/docs/features/libraries.md

 ## Overview

 Immich supports the creation of libraries which is a top-level asset container.
 Currently, there are two types of libraries: traditional upload libraries that can sync with a mobile device, and external libraries, that keeps up to date with files on disk.
 Libraries are different from albums in that an asset can belong to multiple albums but only one library, and deleting a library deletes all assets contained within.
-As of August 2023, this is a new feature and libraries have a lot of potential for future development beyond what is documented here.
-This document attempts to describe the current state of libraries.

 ## External Libraries